 Human rights violations, Baha’i and Jewish persecution

 It is widely acknowledged that all sides have engaged in activity that is in violation of human rights in the ongoing war in Yemen.
-Mwatana for Human Rights has documented atrocities on all sides ranging from the killing of civilians in the destruction of homes, businesses, schools and hospitals by both the Houthi and Arab coalition, to the torture, arbitrary detention and disappearance of civilians by Houthi, Arab coalition and Yemen Government forces.
-Both the Yemen Government and the Houthi recruit child soldiers and all factions are preventing civilian access to humanitarian aid.
-Journalists have been targeted by Houthi forces and some have been tortured to death.
+The organization Mwatana for Human Rights has documented atrocities on all sides ranging from the killing of civilians in the destruction of homes, businesses, schools and hospitals by both the Houthi and Arab coalition, to the torture, arbitrary detention and disappearance of civilians by Houthi, Arab coalition and Yemen Government forces.
+Both the Yemen Government and the Houthi forces recruit child soldiers and all factions are preventing civilian access to humanitarian aid.
+Journalists have been targeted by Houthi troops and some have been tortured to death.

 The last Jews in Yemen at severe risk

-During the early Ottoman rule, Jews in Yemen were able to live and work in Yemen as more or less accepted members of the community.
+During early Ottoman rule, Jews in Yemen were able to live and work in Yemen as more or less accepted members of the community.
 This quiescent period lasted until 1630, when the Zaydis took over Yemen.
 A subsequent period of persecution lasted until the 18th century, when, for a short period of time the Imamics were in power.
 Then there was another period of persecution until 1872 when the Ottoman Empire again came to power.
-After 1881 there were successive waves of emigration, primarily to Palestine.
+After 1881 there were successive waves of Yemeni Jewish emigration, primarily to Palestine.

 From 1920 to 1950 many Jews left Yemen through airlift and sealift programs known as “Wings of Eagles,” and between 1949 and 1950 in the well known “Operation Magic Carpet” in which Alaska Airlines participated.